 Since 2010, ICCROM has provided technical assistance during major or complex emergencies – those classified as L2 and L3 emergencies by the Inter-Agency Standing Committee (IASC).
 The assistance is provided within the ambit of the FAR programme and, where necessary, with the support of other programmes.

 - Incidents involving substantive damage to cultural heritage, far exceeding the capacity of the affected Member State;

 - Upon specific request of the affected Member State or a partner institution of ICCROM

 Types of emergency assistance offered

 Responses provided to date

 - Haiti, 2010, 2021– In-crisis training and assistance with post-event damage and risk assessment were provided.
-ICCROM supported staff time, and mission costs and the Smithsonian supported the cost of the training.
-Additionally, Rapid Damage and Risk Assessment forms were created in response to the devastating Earthquakes in Haiti in August 2021.
+ICCROM supported staff time and mission costs, and the Smithsonian supported the cost of the training.
+Rapid damage and risk assessment forms were also created in response to Haiti's devastating earthquakes in August 2021.

-- South Sudan, 2013 – Damage and risk assessment and emergency salvage for the records collection of the national archive in South Sudan was provided.
+- South Sudan, 2013 – Damage and risk assessment and emergency salvage for the records collection of the national archive in South Sudan were provided.
 Technical input and advice for post-war recovery of the archives and design of the new building were given.
 Costs were supported by UNESCO.

 - Syria, 2013 – Online training on first aid operations was provided to Directorate-General for Antiquities and Museums (DGAM) staff in collaboration with ICOMOS-ICORP.
 ICCROM provided staff time for the initiative.

-- Nepal, 2015–2016 – ICCROM assisted with launching a crowd map for first damage and risk assessment, in-crisis training for salvage and stabilization of structures and collections, in-crisis training of volunteers, early recovery planning, coordination mechanisms for post-disaster recovery, and help set up a working model for visible temporary storages, accessible to visitors, for ensuring business continuity of museums.
+- Nepal, 2015–2016 – ICCROM assisted with launching a crowd map for first damage and risk assessment, in-crisis training for salvage and stabilization of structures and collections, in-crisis training of volunteers, early recovery planning, coordination mechanisms for post-disaster recovery, and helped set up a working model for visible temporary storages, accessible to visitors, for ensuring business continuity of museums.
 ICCROM received funds from the Smithsonian, the Prince Claus Fund and the Government of Norway.
-It activated emergency funds up to 5 000 euros to support staff mission costs and the purchase of emergency supplies.
+It activated emergency funds of up to 5 000 euros to support staff mission costs and purchase emergency supplies.